 Ready for a road trip?
 Here are eight places to see the 2017 total solar eclipse at its finest.
 From wide-open western skies to small towns to the eclectic, there are some great destinations for eclipse watchers.

 You can only see the total solar eclipse from a location which is on the “path of totality,” a 70-mile band that crosses the United States from Oregon to South Carolina.
-(See an interactive eclipse map showing duration of totality of any place.)
 On this path, the Sun will be completely blocked out.
 Otherwise, it may very well look like an ordinary day.

 What’s exciting is that the path is within driving distance for millions of people.
 For some folks, the idea of traveling to see a sky event that’s no longer than three minutes might seem crazy.
 For others, it’s a great excuse for a road trip or a camping trip!
 The United States will be the only place where the path of totality can be seen.
 A total solar eclipse is one of nature’s rare phenomena.
 (See how rare.)